Anthroprism

 Corrina Gramma is a storyteller and brand strategist working with mission-driven and conservation-focused organizations.
 She currently serves as Fractional Chief Creative Officer for Species Stewards, a global wildlife conservation organization partnering with universities, governments, and international conservation bodies.

-Her background includes literary editing, field-based storytelling, and long-form narrative development with an interest in ethics, culture, and the natural world.
+Her background includes literary editing, field-based storytelling, and long-form narrative development, with a particular interest in ethics, culture, and the natural world.